 Be sure to also check out our indoor name snowmen craft if you are having fun with a snowman theme!

-This activity is another super quick and easy activity to throw together.
-This is an outdoor snow activity.
-We always have the ingredients around our house so it is a simple one to throw together in a flash.
 I do find our squirt bottles are pretty small so I would recommend investing in some larger squirt bottles if you want this activity to take up more time (or if you don’t want to have to spend time filling and refilling squirt bottles every few minutes).

 Begin by taking three or four squirt bottles and filling them to the top with warm water.
 Add 5-10 drops of food coloring to the bottle depending on the bottle size as well as the desired color.
-Then give your minis the bottles and let them go outside and squirt them into the snow.
+Then give your kids the bottles and let them go outside and squirt them into the snow.

 This is a great snow activity that has an academic twist to it.
 While focusing the past few weeks on arctic animals we decided to finish our week up with a blubber experiment.
 This is a great experiment to really help littles understand how arctic animals stay warm in the winter.
 They loved that they got to wear a “silly glove” and that it really helped to keep their hands warm.